Saulgreene/Portfolio/README.md

 # Portfolio
 Preliminary Portfolio
+# SOCIAL MEDIA NOW LINKED AND PICTURES ON PROJECTS PAGE ARE RESPONSIVE
 ## User Stories
 * As a User, I want the images to be responsive, so that content stays properly proportioned.
 * As a User, I want the viewport properly sized, so that content fits all the size I have available.